 Getty Israel of Jackson stated in the Hattiesburg American Opinion page Wednesday that the Republicans seek "absolute power."
 She also quotes that President Bush had a confirmation rate of almost 95 percent.
 I have yet to locate a source for this confirmation statement.

+President Bush has or had the lowest judicial confirmation rate from what I have found on the Internet.
 All the Republican Party really wants is an up-or-down vote on its nominees.
 Is that too much to ask of our representatives?

 Ammon Cranford